seewoo5/seewoo5.github.io/_posts/2024-06-08-umn-relative-langlands.md

 <figcaption align="center">My nametag</figcaption>
 </p>

-Also, there's a Korean restaurant called "Korea Restaurant", and it was great (I ate 도가니탕).
-Also, "Hongkong noodle" was a good choice.
+Also, there's a Korean restaurant called [Korea Restaurant](https://maps.app.goo.gl/tLuKTDFvzzJTKJad7), and it was an authentic and great (I ate 도가니탕).
+[Hongkong Noodle](https://maps.app.goo.gl/cJDhuj7s7TkYSURw8) was a good choice, too.

 [^1]: Here I use $\check{\Delta}$ instead of $\hat{\Delta}$ for duals, but the original notation in the paper is latter one.